Permutation Argument

 In Triton VM, the Permutation Argument is generally applied to show that the rows of one table appear in some other table without enforcing the rows' order in relation to each other.
 To establish this, the prover

-• commits to the base column in question,2
+- commits to the main column in question,2

-• computes the running product of and in the respective tables' extension column.
+- computes the running product of and in the respective tables' auxiliary column.

 For example, in Table A: